19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Imprisonment for one year, or fine*, or both

-The court in which the offence is committed, subject to the provisions of Chapter XXXII
+The court in which the offence is committed, subject to the provisions of Division 1 of Part XXI

 229